Reputation and rankings

 Rated 5 stars

-The Good Universities Guide 2021 showed Curtin achieved a 5 star status for teaching quality, starting salary, skills development, learning resources, learner engagement and overall experience.
+The Good Universities Guide 2022 showed Curtin achieved a 5 star status for student demand, teaching quality, and learning resources.

 Western Australia’s most preferred university